top of page

 Genízara: Detribalized Indigenous people who, through war or trade, were abducted and taken into Hispano households as laborers.

-This dance briefly references my great-grandmother Manuelita Yazzie who was sold into slavery as a child when the Navajo Long Walk stopped in Santa Fe.
+This dance briefly references my great-grandmother Manuelita Yazzie who was sold as a child when the Navajo Long Walk stopped in Santa Fe.

 Siglos.
 Sueños.
 Sefarad.